-The proposed in-river investigation works will be undertaken within a tidal reach of the River Liffey and in close proximity to the upstream side of the existing Tom Clarke Bridge structure, protective dolphins, and on the quay near Thorncastle Street.
+The in-river investigation works will be undertaken within a tidal reach of the River Liffey and in close proximity to both the upstream and downstream sides of the existing Tom Clarke Bridge structure and protective dolphins.
 The works are also in close proximity to the St Patrick's Rowing club floating pontoon and the high-pressure gas main which passes underneath the Liffey to the west of Tom Clarke bridge.
-The land-based investigation works are located on the existing North Quay Wall Campshires adjacent to the historic quay wall and the structure supporting the left turn lane from Tom Clarke bridge to North Wall Quay road.
+The land-based investigation works are located on the existing North Quay Wall Campshires adjacent to the historic quay wall and the structure supporting the left turn lane from Tom Clarke bridge to North wall quay road.

-The locations of all ground investigations and environmental surveys are shown on the Proposed Ground Investigation Plan, Drawing No: PTCB-ROD-GEN-AE-SK-CS-301052 in Appendix A.
+The locations of all ground investigations and environmental surveys are shown on the Proposed Ground Investigation Plan, Drawing No: PTCB-ROD-GEN-AE-SK-CS-301051 in Appendix A.